Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Results

-Our experiments are performed using a two-level quantum system implemented using a tunable superconducting flux qubit.
+Our experiments are performed using a two-level quantum system implemented using a tunable superconducting capacitively-shunted flux qubit~\cite{yan_2016_fluxqubitrevisited, novikov_2018_exploringmorecoherentquantum, khezri_2021_annealpathcorrectionflux}.
 A schematic of the experiment setup is shown in Figure~\ref{fig:SchematicAndPulse}(a).
 The qubit circuit consists of two flux loops, designated as $z, x$ respectively, including Josephson tunnel junctions.
 Under suitable flux bias conditions, the circuit has a double-well potential energy landscape, with the two wells corresponding to persistent current flowing in opposite directions in the $z$ loop.
-At low energy, the system is confined to the ground states of the two wells, described by the two-state (qubit) Hamiltonian
+When cooled down to the base temperature of a dilution fridge, the system is confined to the respective ground states of the two potential wells, described by the two-state (qubit) Hamiltonian

 with $\sigma_{z,x}$ being the Pauli operators.
-Here $\epsilon=I_p(\Phi_z-\Phi_z^{\text{sym}})$ and $\Delta$ are respectively the bias and tunnelling amplitude between persistent current states, $I_p$ is the persistent current, $\Phi_{z(x)}$ is the flux bias in the $z(x)$ loop, and $\Phi_z^\text{sym}$ is the $\Phi_z$ bias which gives a symmetric double-well potential.
-The $\Phi_x, \Phi_z$ biases are controlled by DC voltage sources and the $\Phi_z$ bias is additionally coupled to a fast arbitrary waveform generator (AWG), combined with the DC control through a bias-tee.
+Here $\epsilon=2I_p(\Phi_z-\Phi_z^{\text{sym}})$ and $\Delta$ are respectively the bias and tunnelling amplitude between persistent current states, $I_p$ is the persistent current, $\Phi_{z(x)}$ is the flux bias in the $z(x)$ loop, and $\Phi_z^\text{sym}$ is the $\Phi_z$ bias which gives a symmetric double-well potential.
+The $\Phi_x, \Phi_z$ biases are controlled by DC voltage sources and the $\Phi_z$ bias is additionally coupled to a fast arbitrary waveform generator (AWG), combined with the DC control through a diplexer.
 Readout of persistent current states is done by inductively coupling the qubit $z$ loop to a flux-sensitive resonator.
-The circuit is also capacitively coupled to a waveguide used to send microwave signals, allowing resonant excitation of the circuit.
-Spectroscopically measured transition frequencies are fit using a circuit network model, which allows for finding the circuit parameters~(Supplementary Information).
-The two-state model parameters $I_p$ and $\Delta$ can then be obtained from the circuit model at arbitrary flux bias near the symmetry point $\Phi_z = \Phi_z^\text{sym}$.
+The circuit is capacitively coupled to a waveguide used to send microwave signals, allowing resonant excitation of the circuit.
+A circuit network model is fit to the spectroscopically measured transition frequencies, which allows for determining the circuit parameters.
+The two-state model parameters $I_p$ and $\Delta$ can then be obtained from the circuit model at arbitrary flux biases near the symmetry point $\Phi_z = \Phi_z^\text{sym}$.
+Details of the experimental setup and calibration measurements are given in Supplementary Notes 1 to 6.